-Together with most manufacturers, Scuba Doctor Service and Repairs recommends that you have your dive regulators overhauled every year or every 40 dives, whichever comes first.
+Together with most manufacturers, The Scuba Doctor recommends that you have your dive regulators overhauled every year or every 40 dives, whichever comes first.
 It cannot be assumed that a diving regulator is in good working order on the basis that it has received little use since it was last serviced.
 Remember that prolonged or improper storage can still result in internal corrosion and/or deterioration of O-ring seals.

 Chlorinated swimming pool water is an especially damaging environment for scuba equipment, due to the high levels of chlorine and pH balancing chemicals which cause certain components to rapidly deteriorate.
 Similarly, the water found at many Australian cave diving sites is also damaging to scuba gear.

-If you want Scuba Doctor Service and Repairs to service your scuba regulator, please plan ahead.
+If you want The Scuba Doctor to service your scuba regulator, please plan ahead.
 Many people only think about having their annual regulator overhaul done a few days before they want to use the regulator.
 Thus we tend to get most overhauls in the peak of Summer as people decide to go diving.
 A better time would be in Autumn, just before that great Winter dive vacation, or in Spring as you start to think about the local dive season.
 This is also a good time to get your BCD Servicing, Scuba Cylinder Tested, or your Dive Computer Battery Changed.
 Then your dive gear is ready to go when you want to use it.
 Please keep this in mind as you make plans.

 To ensure that your regulator performs well between overhauls, please read and follow our Regulator Care Guide.